WA-Department-of-Agriculture/dirt-data-reports/quarto/english/text.md

 <!--section:indicators-->
 ## Soil Health Indicators

 The below table describes: 1.
 What each indicator helps measure in your soil; 2.
 Whether you want the measured value to be higher (more is better), lower (less is better), or in the middle (optimal range); and 3.
 How often to measure each indicator.
-Our understanding of these indicators is rapidly evolving as researchers measure them in diverse soils, cropping systems, and climates.
+This table reflects our current understanding, though the science is rapidly evolving as researchers measure these indicators in diverse soils, cropping systems, and climates.

 ![](https://raw.githack.com/WA-Department-of-Agriculture/soils/main/figures/curve-more.png){width="1.5in" fig-alt="More is better scoring curve"}![](https://raw.githack.com/WA-Department-of-Agriculture/soils/main/figures/curve-optimal.png){width="1.5in" fig-alt="Optimal range scoring curve"}![](https://raw.githack.com/WA-Department-of-Agriculture/soils/main/figures/curve-less.png){width="1.5in" fig-alt="Less is better scoring curve"}